josuttis/belleviews/README.md

   This kind of fatal runtime error is not obvious to see.

-- For that reason, using standard views in **parallel algorithms is a runtime error** (undefined behavior).

 - **Read iterations** might **affect** the functional behavior of later iterations.